hongjun7/logs/_posts/2024-10-29-Accurate-Sampling-Based-Cardinality-Estimation.md

 ---
-title: "(WIP) Accurate Sampling-Based Cardinality Estimation for Complex Graph Queries"
+title: "Accurate Sampling-Based Cardinality Estimation for Complex Graph Queries"
 tags: query cardinality estimation
 subtitle: This post provides a novel, strongly consistent method for accurately and efficiently estimating the cardinality of complex graph queries.
 ---